AriaFallah/aspect/README.md

-# waverider :ocean:
+# Meme Ride :ocean:

-Do cool stuff with sound waves.
+Browse the dankest memes using the power of facial recognition and machine learning.